 What is Mark’s conclusion so far?
 He is still looking.

-As the classic U2 song goes, Mark still hasn’t found what he’s looking for.
+As th U2 song goes, Mark still hasn’t found what he’s looking for.
 He wants to find it but, like a leaf blowing in the wind, it evades him.
 None of the philosophies or worldviews he has encountered so far seem to engage him for more than a few weeks.
 He gets bored easily and none of them have kept his attention.

 Growing more and more desperate, Mark is beginning to give up hope.